Catoverflow/Inet-Daemon/readme.md

 Wireguard mesh network auto-configurator

+## Requirement

+ALL machine in mesh should have WAN ip currently(ipv6 not supported yet, nat-to-server/nat-to-nat is in to-do list)

 ## Usage

 Create a github repository to store config.yml, and change the value of `git_repo` in tools/confupdate.py accordingly